treeman/mining-incorporated/README.md

 * Scrollable history
 * Suggestions for console
 * Console should function
-* General gui for buttons and buttonlist.
+* Develop guiobjects and collections
-    Should be able to replace a buttonlist "management" with a button for example.
-    Need to handle events in a nicer way.
-    Need to be able to style all buttons.
+    Need to be able to style everything in collection
 * Cool pixelated graphics.
 * Fix buttonlist and buttons proper positioning